-As we enter the home stretch for 2012, I wanted to do a followup.
-Social tactics and creative tactics for campaigns on Facebook have indeed radically changed.
+As we enter the home stretch for 2012, I wanted to touch on how social and creative tactics for campaigns on Facebook have radically changed.
 And in some ways, it’s as much a step back as it is a step forward.
 Since the full implementation of Facebook Timeline, large, eye-catching photos have dominated our news feeds.
 When it comes to political content, President Obama’s campaign team spearheaded creating these graphics that other campaigns have attempted to adopt throughout just the past couple of months.

 We wanted to make sure we stayed up on the trend.
 Above are examples of some graphics we’ve created for our clients.
 Through this process, we noticed a couple of things:

 Big photos that take up real estate on feeds did not originate on Facebook - it started on Tumblr.
 Magazines began putting their covers and spreads on Tumblr long before Facebook Timeline emulated the format.

 Instagram’s filters and photo dimensions have also heavily impacted Facebook.
 We are now used to filtered photos as a society, and almost all of the memorable political graphics people have seen on Facebook have applied filters.
 The square shape of Instagram photos and Facebook’s square settings have also pushed the “squaring” of all graphics.

 When Facebook tabs were created, at least a two-man team was needed: a designer and a developer.
 Facebook apps and iframes also required the hand of coders to make sure they functioned well.
 The reliance on sharing and liking in Facebook Timeline has returned Facebook’s utility to design, not interactivity.

 We are at the end of the day visual people.
 Interactivity might not have a place in the plethora of content bombarding a person’s news feed by the minute.
 We’ve returned to the simple reliance of design to catch one’s eye and impact a message.